Where the design community meets.

-UI Director at Bletchley Park Joined over 4 years ago via an invitation from Dave T.
+UI Director at Bletchley Park Joined almost 6 years ago via an invitation from Dave T.

 Same here.
 Sketch 40, suffering from almost constant flickering UI, disappearing edges, randomly resized text boundaries.
 A crash dialog when editing a pasted vector from Illustrator.
 Feels like Sketch circa 2014 all over again.